RobsonAutomator/vscode-sif-snippets/README.md

 | sifc-{Configuration Function Name} | Inserts specified configuration function |
 | sift-{Task Name} | Inserts specified task |
 | sif-run | Inserts a Powershell snippet for run SIF configuration file |

+# What's new in version 0.0.9?
+sifc-If - this function is deprecated sift-DownloadFile - new parameters Hash and Algorithm sifc-Split - new function to split strings